jordan-loeser/glitter-emoji-generator/README.md

 # glitter-emoji-generator :sparkles:
-A Photoshop script that generates glittery text emoijis compatible with Slack. :dizzy:
+A Photoshop script that generates glittery text emoijis compatible with Slack and Discord. :dizzy:

 ## Usage
 1. Download or clone the repository